 - The favelas are perhaps the most negative association the country has to offer.
 These local slums are full with criminals, drug addicts, gang wars, con artists, pick pockets and corrupt police officers.
 See also the movie City of God.

-- Brazil is also famous for soccer, having won the World Championship a record breaking five times.
+- Brazil is also famous for soccer, having won The World Cup a record breaking five times.
 Pelé is the most famous Brazilian soccer player, even iconic in the United States, where the sport isn't popular at all.